zwx8981/DBCNN/README.md

-Files under distorion_generator are used for synthetizing distorted images.
+Files under distorion_generator are used for synthesizing distorted images.
 -

 Usuage: